digiwomb/kubuk/README.md

-# Kasm Workspaces Docker Image
+# KUbuK

+KUbuK stands for **K**asm **Ubu**ntu with **K**DE.
+This setup combines the Kasm workspaces environment, an Ubuntu operating system, and the KDE desktop environment, offering a flexible and user-friendly interface tailored for diverse needs.

-This Docker image is designed to be a powerful and versatile development and productivity environment, fully optimized for use with **Kasm Workspaces**.
+This Docker image is designed to be a versatile base for an development environment, fully optimized for use with **Kasm Workspaces**.
 It includes a wide range of pre-installed tools and configurations, making it ideal for developers, system administrators, and power users.

 ## Base Image